chrishoina/ordsRecipes/jettyXMLConfigurationFiles/compression/jettyGZipCompression.md

 ## How to enable GZip compression in ORDS Standalone (Jetty)

-To enable GZip compression in ORDS, add this file to your `/ords/config/global/standalone/etc` directory, and restart your ORDS instance.[^1] If you do not have a `/ords/config/global/standalone/etc` directory `cd` to the `standalone` directory, and then `mkdir etc`, then add the file.
+To enable GZip compression in ORDS, add this file to your `/ords/config/global/standalone/etc` directory, and restart your ORDS instance.[^1] If you do not have a `/ords/config/global/standalone/etc` directory `cd` to the `standalone` directory, and then `mkdir etc`, then add the file -- in this example named `jetty-compression.xml`.

   ![cat-jetty-compression](./images/cat-jetty-compression.png " ")